sfvicente/RestApiBestPractices/Docs/HTTPCommunication.md

-### Always return a `204` status code for successful `PUT` requests when the resource is updated without actual content returned.
+### Always return a `204` status code for successful `PUT` requests when the resource is updated without actual content returned
 When a `PUT` request is made to update a resource and the operation is successful, but there is no need to return any content in the response body, the API should return a `204 No Content` status code.
 This indicates that the request was successfully processed, the resource was updated, and there is no additional content to send in the response.
 This approach is efficient,